 The types of operations that are typically offshored include manufacturing, customer service, product design, software development, IT support, and back-office operations.
 For example, a company may choose to offshore its manufacturing operations to take advantage of lower labour costs and access to new technology.

 The location of the offshore operations is also an important consideration.
 Factors such as the local labour market, infrastructure, cost of living, and access to talent must be carefully evaluated before making a decision.
-Additionally, the legal and cultural considerations must be taken into account.
+Additionally, legal and cultural considerations must be taken into account.
 For example, a company must consider the labour laws of the country they are offshoring to and the impact of cultural differences on the operations.

 What are the two main types of offshoring?